Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Introduction

+On $V$ we temporarily assume (for the sake of the introduction) that it is even, that it has a singularity at $0$, that $V' < 0 < V''$ on $(0,\infty)$, and that it is integrable on $\R$.
+The evenness assumption implies that the force which $x_i$ exerts on $x_j$ equals the negative of the force which $x_j$ exerts on $x_i$.
+The singularity at $0$ allows us, shortly before collision, to neglect any external or nonlocal forces.
+By $V' < 0$ on $(0,\infty)$ we have that particles of the same sign repel and particles of opposite sign attract.
+By $V'' > 0$ on $(0,\infty)$, the particle interaction force $|V'|$ decreases as the distance between the particles increases.
+We expect that this monotonicity prevents particles from clustering together without colliding.
+Finally, the integrability is needed for the scaling with $\alpha_n$.

-Finally, $\alpha_n$ is a parameter that determines the part of the potential $V$ (the singularity, the tail, or both) which is relevant for the dynamics as $n$ gets large.
-To see this, we note that the scaling in \eqref{Pn} is such that the particle distances $|x_i - x_j|$ typically range from $O(\frac1n)$ for neighboring particles to $O(1)$ for particles at opposite sides of the particle configuration.
+The parameter $\alpha_n$ determines the part of the potential $V$ (the singularity, the tail, or both) which is relevant for the dynamics as $n$ gets large.
+The rescaling $V_{\alpha_n}$ is such that it conserves the integral, i.e.

+We note that the scaling in \eqref{Pn} with respect to $n$ is such that the particle distances $|x_i - x_j|$ typically range from $O(\frac1n)$ for $|i-j| = O(1)$ to $O(1)$ for $|i-j| = O(n)$.
 Hence, when $\alpha_n = O(1)$ as $n \to \infty$, the relevant part of $V(x)$ is a neighborhood of size $O(1)$ around $x=0$, and thus the tail behavior of $V$ is of no importance.
 However, when $\alpha_n = O(n)$, then the singularity of $V$ is only briefly visited prior to collisions, but is otherwise irrelevant.
 If $1 \ll \alpha_n \ll n$, then both the singularity and the tail behavior of $V$ contribute to the dynamics.
-Indeed, in previous studies \cite{GeersPeerlingsPeletierScardia13, VanMeursMuntean14, vanMeurs18} it has been shown that for potentials $V$ in $L^1(\R)$ different asymptotic behavior of $\alpha_n$ leads to different limiting models for the particle density.
-As in those studies we separate the following three cases as $n \to \infty$:
+Indeed, in previous studies \cite{GeersPeerlingsPeletierScardia13, VanMeursMuntean14, vanMeurs18} it has been shown that different asymptotic behavior of $\alpha_n$ leads to different limiting models for the particle density.
+Similarly to those studies we separate the following three cases as $n \to \infty$:

 Here, $\alpha, \beta > 0$ are positive constants.
-We reserve the symbol $m$ as the label for separating the three cases.
+We reserve the symbol $m$ as the label for separating these three cases.
 Note that by focussing on the cases in \eqref{alphanm} we leave out the regimes $\alpha_n \ll 1$ and $\alpha_n \gg n$.
 We do this for two reasons.
 First, these regimes require a detailed description of either the singularity or the tail of $V$.
 Second, we are not aware of literature on these regimes other than \cite{GeersPeerlingsPeletierScardia13}.
-The three regimes in \eqref{alphanm}, however, appear in various studies; see Section \ref{s:intro:lit}.
+Each of the three regimes in \eqref{alphanm}, however, appears in various studies; see Section \ref{s:intro:lit}.